cabinetoffice/gap-automated-tests/README.md

 - To install dependencies, run `npm install`
 - You'll then need to copy the `.env.example` file to a file called `.env` and enter the login in details for the accounts you will use for testing.
 You can obtain these by talking to Conor Fayle or Connor MacQueen.
-  - In the `.env` there is a property called `watch-for-file-changes` - this controls whether the tests automatically rerun when you make changes to them.
-  - It can be useful to have this on when debugging failures `watch-for-file-changes=1` but if you are writing tests for a new journey, it can often be handy to turn it off `watch-for-file-changes=0`, allowing you to run through the journey and obtain the required data selectors etc.
+  - `one-login-sandbox-` properties used for signing in to the One Login integration environment - this is a static username/password for the whole environment.
+  - The other email/password combinations are for specific accounts.
 - ESLint, Prettier and Husky are installed, so your code will auto-format when committing changes.

 ## Running tests

+### GUI

+To run the tests in the GUI, you have two options.
+The one you choose dictates whether the tests automatically rerun when you make changes to them.

+- `npm run cy:open:watch`
+- `npm run cy:open:nowatch`

-To run the tests in the GUI, run `npm run cy:open` - this will open a window that will allow you to select your browser, then select test suites to run.
+Both of these will open a window that will allow you to select your browser, then select test suites to run.

+It can be useful to have file watching on when debugging failures `npm run cy:open:watch`.

+However, if you are writing tests for a new journey, it can often be better to turn it off `npm run cy:open:nowatch`, allowing you to run through the journey and obtain the required data selectors etc without the tests running every time you make a change.

+### Console

-To run the tests in the command line, run `npm run cy:run` - this will output the Cypress report in your console, and also as a HTML report as below.
+To run the tests in the command line, run `npm run cy:run` - this will output the Cypress report in your console, and also generate a HTML report as below.

 ## Reports